bevyengine/bevy-website/content/learn/migration-guides/0.11-0.12/_index.md

     <div class="migration-guide-area-tag">ECS</div>
 </div>

 The type `ManualEventIterator` has been renamed to `EventIterator`.
-Additonally, `ManualEventIteratorWithId` has been renamed to `EventIteratorWithId`.
+Additionally, `ManualEventIteratorWithId` has been renamed to `EventIteratorWithId`.

 ### [Replaced `EntityCommand` Implementation for `FnOnce`](https://github.com/bevyengine/bevy/pull/9604)